WebFiori/framework/README.md

 * The ability to create a customized links to web pages as needed by using [Routing](https://webfiori.com/learn/routing).
 * No need for touching HTML to play with the DOM by using [UI Library](https://webfiori.com/learn/ui-package) of the framework.
 * Run PHP code as a CRON task through HTTP protocol or through terminal as a [Background Job](https://webfiori.com/learn/background-tasks).
-* Changing whole user interface by changing one line of code throgh [Theming](https://webfiori.com/learn/themes).
+* Changing whole user interface by changing one line of code through [Theming](https://webfiori.com/learn/themes).
 * Ability to move the source code of the web application without having to do a lot of re-configuration.
 * [Sending HTML email](https://webfiori.com/learn/sending-emails) messages with attachments without having to write a lot of code.
 * Solved the issues which are found in default PHP session management implementation by implementing a custom [Sessions Management System](https://webfiori.com/learn/sessions-management).
-* Reduce the number of dependencies at which a developer need to setup a web application.
+* Reduce the number of dependencies at which a developer need to set up a web application.

 ## Getting Started

 To learn the basics of how to use the framework, please head on to https://webfiori.com/learn.
-You can also read samedocs docs which can be found in [docs repo](https://github.com/usernane/wf-docs).
+You can also read same docs which can be found in [docs repo](https://github.com/usernane/wf-docs).
 In addition to that, you can read the API docs of the framework at [the official website](https://webfiori.com/docs).

 ## Setup

 ### Local Development Environment

-If you plan to test the framework on your local machine, the recomended way is to have AMP stack (Apache, MySQL and PHP).
+If you plan to test the framework on your local machine, the recommended way is to have AMP stack (Apache, MySQL and PHP).
 There are many available online.
 We suggest to use the ones that are offered by Bitnami.
 You can go to https://bitnami.com/stacks/infrastructure to check  the available options.

-After installing AMP stack, you can ethier use composer to install the framework or install it manually by download it throgh https://webfiori.com/download.
+After installing AMP stack, you can either use composer to install the framework or install it manually by download it through https://webfiori.com/download.
 If you plan to use composer, then you must first download composer from their website: https://getcomposer.org/download/.
 Once downloaded, place the `.phar` file in the folder `htdocs` or your server root.
 Once you do that, run the terminal in `htdocs` and run the following command:

 ```
 php composer.phar create-project --prefer-dist webfiori/app my-site
 ```
 This command will create new folder with the name `my-site` and install the framework inside it.

-For more information about how to setup the framework, [check here](https://webfiori.com/learn/installation).
+For more information about how to set up the framework, [check here](https://webfiori.com/learn/installation).

 ## Contribution